About

 Defining Climate Literacy

-For the past several decades, climate literacy has been defined as a climate science literacy—that to be considered climate literate, you understand the science of climate change: greenhouse gas effects, C02 PPM, carbon emissions, etc. Of course, climate science literacy is important.
+In the early 2000s, climate literacy was defined as a climate science literacy—that to be considered climate literate, you understand the science of climate change: greenhouse gas effects, C02 PPM, carbon emissions, etc. Of course, climate science literacy is important.
 But the common understanding of climate literacy as a climate science literacy has not been enough.
 We need more than data to move people to action, and we will need more than data to ensure that the transition to a green society is also a just transition.
+In 2024, the National Oceanic and Atmospheric Administration recently revised their handbook on climate literacy to reflect a similarly inclusive understanding of the term to include "local and Indigenous Knowledges, social and cultural contexts, the social sciences, climate solutions, and climate justice concepts."
+You can read the revised handbook here

 Our Committments